DOSull/Geographical-Computing/README.md

 # GISC 425 Emerging Topics in GIScience: Geographical Computing
 Recent years have seen the (re)emergence of programmatic approaches to geographical information science and the de-emphasis of established desktop 'GIS' packages, both in research settings and in the commercial world.
 This class introduces the Python programming language and the Python geospatial ecosystem to prepare students for conducting research in this new context.

+# Important!
+**Details of deadlines and scheduled meetings on this page should be treated as provisional and subject to change until you hear from the course coordinator via Blackboard that they are final.
+This is due to reorganisation in response to the COVID-19 crisis.**

 ## Link to zoom meetings of this class
 [https://vuw.zoom.us/j/218099130](https://vuw.zoom.us/j/218099130)